Justia 10.0

 • Lost future earnings: Compensation for the potential loss of income due to long-term trauma and the effects on a victim’s ability to work.

-Settlement Value of Abuse Cases
+What’s the Average Settlement Value of Sexual Abuse Cases?

 The value of a settlement in sexual abuse cases depends on several key factors: